flyingrhinonz/kenmode/README.md

 * Sets up **vim kenmode** for people who use my improved vim settings which can be found here: https://github.com/flyingrhinonz/vimrc_linux
 * Better  **ls**  functions:  ll, llh, llz, lll, lllz .
-* Functions to improve regularly used journalctl and du commands:  jcff, jcft, kdu .
+* Functions to improve regularly used journalctl and du commands:  jcff, jcft, kendu .
 * Displays your **~/todo.txt** file if it exists at login.
 * Displays running **screen** and **tmux** session IDs if they exist at login.